CreatorKit/button-gateway/README.md

 **NOTE:** Please do "ps" on console to see "specific" process is running or not.

 ## Running Application on Ci40 board
+Button Application is getting started as a daemon.
+Although we could also start it from the command line as :

+*$ flow_button_gateway*

 Output looks something similar to this :
 ```
 Flow Button Gateway Application